trulyamazing1/trulysite/README.md

 But underneath, it explores:

-movement as learning
+- movement as learning

-systems that respond instead of instruct
+- systems that respond instead of instructing

-how meaning accumulates through interaction
+- how meaning accumulates through interaction

 🧠 Core idea